sot176/Longitudinal_Mammogram_Alignment/README.md

 # Reconsidering Explicit Longitudinal Mammography Alignment for Enhanced Breast Cancer Risk Prediction
 This is the code for our MICCAI 2025 paper.
 For more details, please refer to our paper.
+Preprint available at: https://arxiv.org/abs/2506.19363

 ## Table of Contents
 1. [Introduction](#introduction)